 Employee use of rogue cloud applications has become a major problem.
 This use of “shadow IT” is estimated to account for 30% to 60% of an organization’s cloud usage.
-Employees often use cloud apps alone because they are not familiar with them.
+Employees often use cloud apps they are not familiar with.

 They don’t realize that using unapproved cloud tools on corporate data poses significant security risks.
 Cloud and app usage policies inform employees which cloud and mobile apps they can use for their business data.

-The use of unapproved applications should be restricted.
+Any IT policy must state that the use of unapproved applications is restricted (and, preferably, accompany this with the appropriate security controls).
 It should also provide a way to suggest apps that improve productivity.